Purge (Bif Naked album)

 Purge is the fourth album by Canadian singer-songwriter Bif Naked, released in 2001.
+The album featured the hit single "I Love Myself Today".
 In 2002, the song "Dawn" was featured in the film American Psycho 2.
 The songs "Regular Guy" and "Tango Shoes" were featured in Project Gotham Racing 2.
-Meanwhile "Leader" also appeared in SSX Tricky, in which Bif Naked appeared as a Character voice of Zoe Payne.
+Meanwhile, "Leader" also appeared in SSX Tricky, where Bif Naked provided the voice for the character Zoe Payne.

-In 2021 "I Love Myself Today" was used as a lip sync number in a second season episode of Canada's Drag Race, in which Bif Naked appeared as a guest judge.
+In 2021, "I Love Myself Today" was used as a lip sync number in a second season episode of Canada's Drag Race, in which Bif Naked appeared as a guest judge.